afroisalreadyinu/real-world-haskell-chapter-10/readme.md

 which is exactly what we should expect.

 As straightforward as the parsing function is, it's not good code.
-It's very repetitive, would be difficult to change and adapt to any variations in file format, does not offer abstraction, and looks plain ugly.
+It's very repetitive, would be difficult to change and adapt to any variations in file format, does not offer any abstraction, and looks plain ugly.
 The first step in refactoring the parsing function is factoring out the chaining, where `Nothing` from a matching function leads to exit, whereas a `Just` value leads to the contents getting